pagopa/rtd-ms-transaction-filter/README.md

   __Note:__ replace with the path to the proper configuration directory

   >java -jar batch-transaction-filter.jar --spring.config.location=C:\Development\batch-transaction-file\property\

-  For the bundle execution, referring to the structure already present, execute:

-  >java -jar batch-transaction-filter.jar --spring.config.location=file:config\

   For a batch process that does not use the default in-memory database, execute the following command: